beradeep/CollegeSearch/README.md

 <a href='https://play.google.com/store/apps/details?id=com.bera.collegesearch'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>

 ## Features ✨
-- [x] Free to use, no login, no sign up required.
+- [x] Free to use, no login, no sign up required. 🆓
-- [x] All kinds of filters, sorts to play with and decide your ideal college.
+- [x] All kinds of filters, sorts to play with and decide your ideal college. 🏫
-- [x] Takes into consideration, all the criteria & resevations- rank, sex, caste etc.
+- [x] Takes into consideration, all the criteria & resevations- rank, sex, caste etc. 🚀
-- [x] Get cutoffs for any branch in any IIT, NIT or GFTI individually.
+- [x] Get cutoffs for any branch in any IIT, NIT or GFTI individually. 📄
+- [x] Dark and light modes. 🌓
+- [x] Single activity design.

 ## Installation